kubernetes/website/docs/user-guide/node-selection/index.md

-Note that Kubernetes automatically adds a toleration for `node.alpha.kubernetes.io/notReady` with `tolerationSeconds=300` unless the pod configuration provided by the user already has a toleration for `node.alpha.kubernetes.io/notReady`, and likewise for `node.alpha.kubernetes.io/unknown`.
-This ensures that the default pod behavior of remaining bound for 5 minutes after one of these problems is detected is maintained whether or not the feature is enabled.
+Note that Kubernetes automatically adds a toleration for `node.alpha.kubernetes.io/notReady` with `tolerationSeconds=300` unless the pod configuration provided by the user already has a toleration for `node.alpha.kubernetes.io/notReady`.
+Likewise it adds a toleration for `node.alpha.kubernetes.io/unreachable` with `tolerationSeconds=300` unless the pod configuration provided by the user already has a toleration for `node.alpha.kubernetes.io/unreachable`.
+These automatically-added tolerations ensure that the default pod behavior of remaining bound for 5 minutes after one of these problems is detected is maintained.
-These two default tolerations are added by the [DefaultTolerationSeconds admission controller](https://github.com/kubernetes/kubernetes/tree/master/plugin/pkg/admission/defaulttolerationseconds).
+The two default tolerations are added by the [DefaultTolerationSeconds admission controller](https://github.com/kubernetes/kubernetes/tree/master/plugin/pkg/admission/defaulttolerationseconds).

 [DaemonSet](https://kubernetes.io/docs/admin/daemons/) pods are created with